 Mirror trading enables traders to evaluate and follow specific trading strategies and signals from other traders.
 With mirror trading, traders can build a strategy based upon back-tested strategies and can opt to implement the trades of multiple traders simultaneously if they are in keeping with the trader's overall strategy.

-Things to look for when choosing a Social Trading Platform?
+Things to look for when choosing a copy Trading Platform?

 Other features that you should take into consideration